 Most people who have endured trauma have a tendency to struggle adjusting to reality where the traumatic event occurred.
 However, for most, this struggle is temporary, to which time and self-care will heal those struggling.

 If symptoms associated with your mental health condition worsen where its lasted for years and it interrupts your daily activities, you may have PTSD.
 If you or a loved one are experiencing these symptoms or behaviours, you must receive effective care for this condition, before it can worsen and threaten your life more.

-If you feel that you or someone you may know needs help and attention, post traumatic stress disorder treatment in Melbourne is available at Stone Wellbeing.
+If you feel that you or someone you may know needs help and attention, post traumatic stress disorder treatment is available at Stone Wellbeing.
 Give me a call or book a time for an introductory call, to find out how.

 What is the most common treatment for PTSD ?